qureshiamiralam/apnacollege_demo/README.md

 # apnacollege_demo
 this repo is for demo prpose
+author - amiralam qurshi